Drugs and sexual desire: Future development

 Postmenopausal women may also suffer from HSDD due to a decline in androgen production from menopause.
 A research proposed two combinations of drugs, each designed against the different causes of HSDD.
-One combination is to utilise sublingual testosterone with a 5-HT1A receptor agonist to raise motivation for sex, by lifting the inhibition mechanisms in the brain's prefrontal regions.
+One combination is to utilise sublingual testosterone with a 5-HT_{1A} receptor agonist to raise motivation for sex, by lifting the inhibition mechanisms in the brain's prefrontal regions.
 Testosterone is also proposed to be coupled with the PDE5 inhibitor, targeting an insensitive system for the production of sexual desire.
 As both clinical trials showed desirable results, this indicates the prosperity of further developing a single drug targeting HSDD for all women of different status, even though the FDA has not approved the two combinations.

 Ethical concerns

 In fact, HSDD was defined shortly before the release of flibanserin to the market and its approval by the US FDA.
 This has brought up a controversy about whether it is appropriate and ethical to create a medical condition for the benefit of the sales of pharmaceutical products.

 Apart from this ethical issue, there is a dilemma of whether a medical doctor should prescribe drugs to sexual offenders whose libido is subpar.
 On the one hand, it is considered unethical for doctors not to treat them as they are expected to treat patients indiscriminately.
 On the other hand, treating sexual offenders may impose a risk to society.
 Physicians have been struggling with this dilemma, and it is still difficult for them to make a choice at this moment in time.